 NOTE It can be advantageous to take into account arching effects leading to a supplementary loading on the primary elements and a reduction of the earth pressures acting on the secondary elements.

-(2) Verification of the secondary elements may be carried out using a FEM non-linear analysis with shell or solid elements or using a simplified two-dimensional frame model.
+(2) Verification of the secondary elements may be carried out using a FEM nonlinear analysis with shell or solid elements or using a simplified two-dimensional frame model.
 The analysis approach shall be in accordance with prEN 1993-1-14.
-If the installed (as built) clearance between primary piles differs to the theoretical clearance (e.g. caused by imperfect pile installation), this should be taken into account in this analysis via the imposed displacement y using the boundary conditions given in Figure 8.8, which shows a double Z-pile and a triple U-pile as an example of a secondary element.
+If the installed (as built) clearance between primary piles differs to the theoretical clearance (e.g. caused by imperfect pile installation), this should be taken into account in this analysis via the imposed displacement δy using the boundary conditions given in Figure 8.8, which shows a double Z-pile and a triple U-pile as an example of a secondary element.

-NOTE The imposed displacement y can be composed of the anticipated in-plane driving imperfection supplemented with an equivalent amount of imposed displacement y to take out-of-plane driving imperfection into account, as the infill sheet piles will rotate ("interlock swing") and stretch.
+NOTE The imposed displacement δy can be composed of the anticipated in-plane driving imperfection supplemented with an equivalent amount of imposed displacement δy to take out-of-plane driving imperfection into account, as the infill sheet piles will rotate (“interlock swing”) and stretch.